HubCode07/Jamx/README.md

-# Vansay-JAM
+# Welcome to Vansay-JAM Discord Bot!

-We have a discord bot that focuses on the bare minimum things.
-Ban.
-Uncensor.
-AI.
-Roles.
+I'm here to assist you with various commands related to ban, uncensor, AI chat, and role assignments.
+Please use the following commands to interact with the bot:

+# Ban:

+- To ban a user, use the command /ban @user in the channel where you want to perform the ban.
+Replace @user with the mention of the user you want to ban.
+Uncensor:

+- To uncensor a message or image, use the command '/uncensor [message ID]' in the same channel where the censorship occurred.
+Replace [message ID] with the ID of the censored message or image you want to uncensor.

-# AI Chat
+# AI Chat:

-The bot will include an all exclusive AI bot chatting feature.
-You can get ideas, talk with an AI bot and get suggestions on how to improve you speech.
-It has the ability to read and write your messages.
-But the user can disable this by using /endai_record and the bot discards the coversation in the memory box.
+- You can chat with the AI bot by simply sending a message, and it will respond to your queries and engage in conversation.
+- To enable the AI bot to read and respond to your messages, use the command /startai_record in the channel.
+The bot will begin recording your messages and responding accordingly.
+- To disable the AI bot's conversation recording, use the command '/endai_record', and the bot will discard the conversation from its memory.

-# Auto Ban
+# Auto Ban:

-The bot can ban users for any of the following includes but is not limited to, porn, excessive wording, racism, pointing, etc. This feature can be minus-ed through the configuration file in python excluding some channels: ex.
-NSFW
+- The bot has an auto-ban feature that can ban users for violations such as pornography, excessive wording, racism, pointing, etc.
+- You can configure this feature in the Python configuration file, excluding specific channels like NSFW if needed.

-# ADVANCED CENSORED
+# Advanced Censored:

-The bot will include a feature a censored feature where it will blur any image that it detects that it may be pictures of nude or any references to any attacks: Advanced and can be minuses for other severs.
+- The bot includes an advanced censoring feature that can blur images it detects as potentially containing nudity or references to attacks.
+- You can configure this feature for your server.

-# Role Assignment
+# Role Assignment:

-The bot will be allowed to make and assign roles based on the person activity on the server.
-They can also get roles when they request and the bot can assign roles based on their safety measurement.
+- The bot can automatically assign roles based on a user's activity on the server.
+- Users can also request roles, and the bot can assign roles based on safety measurements.
+- If you have any specific questions or need assistance with any of these features, feel free to ask.
+Enjoy using Vansay-JAM Discord Bot!

 # Authors
 ## Discord: